 Extreme Sports Scuba – $50 Gift Certificate, 2 Extreme Sports Scuba T-shirts + a Bath and Body Works gift set from Deb as well as Hot Chocolate sets and Chiefs Stickers.

 Cupps Tree Service – 2 – Tool Sets

 One of the greatest parts of the event, was after the chili was judged, We got to eat.
 What can I say, we know how to eat around these parts.
 Along with the Chili we had all the fixins for Frito or Tortilla Chip pies, Corn Bread, Stuffed Jalapeno’s and desserts galore.
 If you walked away hungry, it was your own fault.

 The evening wrapped up with the winners of the 2013 Chili Cook-off announced.
 In 3rd Place was Rachele Lord (prize accepted by her husband as she had to work that night), 2nd Place was Jerry McReynolds, and the 1st place Chili award went to Aerielle Cupp.

 There was also a second type of judging called the People’s Choice Award.
 It was $1 a vote and the person with the most money won.
 Rachele’s Chili won the award.

-This was such a fun event full of Food, Fun and Friends.
+This was such a fun event full of Food, Fun, and Friends.
 The real winners of the evening were the Newton County Children though.
 Deb started this event with a goal of $500 and I would like to take a minute and thank each and every one of you who came out.
 This year’s event raised $530 for Christmas for the children in Newton County.
-Each and every one of you deserves a pat on the back.
+Each and every one of you deserve a pat on the back.
 Thank you for coming out to our first event and we hope to see you back next year.